pitt-crc/lmod_tracking/README.md

 In the sections below you will:

-1. Ensure your log entries are properly formatted
+1. Ensure your log entries are properly formatted.
-2. Configure your database connection settings
+2. Configure your database connection settings.
-3. Install and run the `lmod-ingest` commandline utility
+3. Install and run the `lmod-ingest` command-line utility.

 ### Lmod Log Formatting